-- We would like to remotely monitor Fenland Study participants to look for signs and symptoms of coronavirus to help better detect the disease earlier. - In order to achieve this we would like to invite you to complete a series of measurements and questionnaires at regular intervals through an App on your smartphone and online via the web. - We would also like you to provide a blood sample using a home collection kit that is self-administered - Before you decide whether to take part, it is important for you to understand why the research is being done and what it will involve as there are a number of measurements we would like you complete on a weekly and monthly basis. - Please take the time to read the following information carefully.
+- We would like to remotely monitor Fenland Study participants to look for signs and symptoms of coronavirus to help better detect the disease earlier. - In order to achieve this we would like to invite you to complete a series of measurements and questionnaires at regular intervals online via the web. - We would also like you to provide a blood sample using a home collection kit that is easy to administer. - Before you decide whether to take part, it is important for you to understand why the research is being done and what it will involve as there are a number of measurements we would like you to complete on a monthly and quarterly basis. - Please take the time to read the following information carefully.
 Discuss it with friends and relatives if you wish. - You are free to decide whether or not to take part in this research.
-If you choose not to take part, this will not affect the care you will receive. - Additionally, it will be important to measure other healthrelated outcomes such as diet, physical activity and mental health during periods of social distancing and when restrictions are eased. - Please do ask us if there is anything that is not clear or if you would like more information. - All of the above measures and information collected will be used for research purposes only, and will not be used for clinical purposes or shared with you. - Thank you for considering to support our research in these uncertain times.
+If you choose not to take part, this will not affect the care you will receive. - Please do ask us if there is anything that is not clear or if you would like more information. - All of the above measures and information collected will be used for research purposes only. - Thank you for considering to support our research in these uncertain times.
 Your time is greatly appreciated.